ABOUT

 THE STUDIO | conception. actualization. fruition.

 Encaustic is this incredibly beautiful ancient medium that dates as far back as the 5th century B.C..
 The term "encaustic" comes from the Greek word "enkaustikos," which means, "burning in."
 Encaustic is a technique of taking a combination of beeswax with damar resin and using heat to fuse together layers and layers of wax and other media on a substrate.
 It creates this hard yet fragile art that contain so much depth.
-The process and organic rawness of it is what draws me to this particular medium so much.
+The process and organic rawness of it is what draws Heidi to this particular medium so much.
+Each piece is lengthy in time to create as she works in large format.
+Then each piece takes six months to one year to fully cure…so patience is a constant practice with this method of creativity.

 Fine art prints (giclée process) are made using the best printing presses with archival inks and museum grade archival rag paper with a 1/2-1 inch border.
-Prints are signed, numbered and include a certificate of authenticity.
+Prints are signed, numbered and include a certificate of authenticity and unframed.